GoogleCloudPlatform/community/tutorials/visualizing-metrics-with-grafana/index.md

         --addons=Istio \
         --istio-config=auth=MTLS_PERMISSIVE

-    Note: You are using the `PERMISSIVE` setting for MTLS configuration for the sake of simplicity.
+    You are using the `PERMISSIVE` setting for MTLS configuration for the sake of simplicity.
 Review the [Istio documentation](https://istio.io/docs/concepts/security/#mutual-tls-authentication) to choose the appropriate
     policy for your deployment.